-413.20.4.4.3 All excess sand shall be removed from the roadway, paved shoulders and paved side roads within 24 hours of application or as directed by the engineer.
+413.20.4.5.3 All excess sand shall be removed from the roadway, paved shoulders and paved side roads within 24 hours of application or as directed by the engineer.

-413.20.4.5 Weather Limitations.
-The scrub seal emulsion shall not be placed on any wet surface or when the ambient temperature or the temperature of the pavement on which the mixture is to be placed is below 60 F. Temperatures shall be obtained in accordance with MoDOT Test Method TM 20.

 413.20.4.6 Damaged or Marred Areas.
-Any traffic damaged or marred areas shall be repaired by the contractor at the contractor’s expense.413.20.5.2 Temperature of Air and Base.
+Any traffic damaged or marred areas shall be repaired by the contractor at the contractor’s expense.

+413.20.5 Quality Control.
+The contractor shall control and monitor the quality of work.

+413.20.5.1 Sample Location.
+Samples will be taken from the last stockpile location prior to incorporation.

+413.20.5.2 Temperature of Air and Base.
 The contractor shall monitor the environmental conditions that affect scrub seal production and laydown operations.
 Temperatures shall be obtained in accordance with MoDOT Test Method TM 20.

-34
+413.20.5.3 Aggregate Gradation.
+The aggregate gradation shall comply with Sec 1005.3.

+413.10.5.4 Emulsified Asphalt.
+A certification shall be supplied to the engineer once per shipment for emulsified asphalt.

+413.20.6 Quality Assurance.
+The engineer or designated representative will be responsible for monitoring work and quality control efforts fo the contractor.

+413.20.6.1 Independent QA Samples.
+Unless otherwise stated, a favorable comparison shall be obtained when idependent QA samples meet the same specification criteria as QC.

+413.20.6.2 Split QA Samples.
+No split samples required for scrub seals.

+413.20.7 QC/QA Frequency Table